tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Once inside the Network configuration, you need to select the VPC where the Application will exist.
 If you haven't created a VPC, then AWS creates a `default` VPC per region that you can use.

-You need to select __at least__ 2 zones where the Load Balancer will balance the traffic and also __at least__ 1 zone where the instance will exist.
-There has to be a zone in common for the balancer to send traffic to a living instance.
+You need to select __at least__ 2 zones where the Load Balancer will balance the traffic, and  __at least__ 1 zone where the instance will exist.
+For the load balancer to send traffic to a living instance, there has to be a zone in common.

 ![Elastic Beanstalk Networking configuration](images/EBNetworkingConfig.png)